pasztorpisti/django-universal-view-decorator/README.rst

 The goals of this library:

-- Easy way to implement a view decorator that can be applied to:
+- Easy way to implement view decorators that can be applied to:

   - regular view functions
   - view class methods